Eaton's: Canada's dominant retailer

 The Eaton's store, the Eaton's Annex, mail order facilities and factories in Toronto, at Yonge and Queen Streets, in 1920.

 The success of Eaton's helped revolutionize department store retailing in North America.
-American retailers flocked to view the stores on Yonge Street and Portage Avenue, anxious to replicate Timothy Eaton's methods south of the border.
+US retailers flocked to view the stores on Yonge Street and Portage Avenue, anxious to replicate Timothy Eaton's methods south of the border.
 Until the 1950s, Eaton's promoted itself as the "largest retail organization in the British Empire".

 In 1905, The Globe wrote: "There is hardly a name in Canada, with the possible exception of the Prime Minister, so well known to the people at large as that of Mr. Timothy Eaton."
 Timothy Eaton died in 1907, and was succeeded by John Craig Eaton as President of the T. Eaton Co.
 Limited.
 The company's success continued under Timothy's heir.

 In 1925, Eaton's purchased the Goodwin's store in Montreal.
 By 1927, Montreal boasted a new six-storey Eaton's store on Saint Catherine Street, which was expanded to nine storeys in 1930.
 Over time, Eaton's stores opened in other cities across the country, the company offered numerous private label products, e.g., an Eaton's typewriter, a rebadged Silverette model by Silver Seiko Ltd. of Japan.

 In 1977, the Toronto Eaton Centre opened in downtown Toronto, replacing two previous downtown Eaton's stores.
 The complex—stretching 400 m on multiple levels between Dundas and Queen Streets and boasting 200 stores—was anchored at the north end by a nine-storey Eaton's store.

 Eaton's sold private label appliances under the "Viking" label.
 These were largely manufactured by White.
 Many products were sold with the brand name “TECO”, an acronym for Timothy Eaton Company.